Hospitals work to increase surge capacity as statistical models predict surge of COVID-19 cases

-Local hospitals are nearly doubling their capacity as they work to increase capacity as a predicted surge of people needing medical care relating to COVID-19 infection approaches.
+Local hospitals are nearly doubling their capacity as a predicted surge of people needing medical care relating to COVID-19 infection approaches.

-Statistical models vary in their estimations for when and to what degree a surge will hit our community but both Floyd Medical Center and Redmond Regional Medical Center have enacted plans to deal with the expected influx of patients.
+Statistical models vary in their estimations for when and to what degree a surge will hit the community, but both Floyd Medical Center and Redmond Regional Medical Center have enacted plans to deal with the expected influx of patients.

-Some positive news is recently enacted social distancing and isolation measures appear to have been working.
+Some positive news is that the locally enacted social distancing and isolation measures appear to have been working.

 The Murray Model, which is also used by the White House, originally predicted local hospitals would need to cope with an influx of nearly 500 critical care patients by the end of April, said Redmond CEO John Quinlivan.